Understanding ADHD Symptoms

 Evidence-Based Treatments

-- Therapy: Behavioral therapy, executive function coaching, and CBT can help individuals build structure and manage emotional dysregulation.
+- Therapy — behavioral therapy, executive function coaching, and CBT help you build structure and manage emotional dysregulation (difficulty controlling emotional responses)

 Support Systems

-- Peer groups and coaching can offer validation and practical tools
+- Peer groups and coaching offer validation and practical tools

-- Digital tools like task apps, timers, and visual planners can support organization
+- Digital tools like task apps, timers, and visual planners support organization

 FAQs